Berakhot (tractate)

-Berakhot (בְּרָכוֹת, lit.
-"Blessings") is the first tractate of Seder Zeraim ("Order of Seeds") of the Mishnah and of the Talmud.
-The tractate discusses the rules of prayers, particularly the Shema and the Amidah, and blessings for various circumstances.
+Berakhot (בְּרָכוֹת) is the first tractate of Seder Zeraim (Order of Seeds) of the Mishnah and the Talmud.
+The tractate discusses the laws of Jewish prayer—particularly of the Shema Yisrael and the Amidah—and blessings for various circumstances.

-Since a large part of the tractate is concerned with the many berakhot (blessings), all comprising the formal liturgical element beginning with the words "Blessed are you, Lord our God....", it is named for the initial word of these special form of prayer.
+Since a large part of the tractate is concerned with the voluminous berakhot of Judaism, many of which begin either the formal liturgical element "Blessed are you, our God," the tractate is named for the initial word of said liturgical element: barukh (בָּרוּךְ).

-Berakhot is the only tractate in Seder Zeraim to have Gemara – rabbinical analysis of and commentary on the Mishnah – in the Babylonian Talmud.
-There is however Jerusalem Talmud on all the tractates in Seder Zeraim.
+Berakhot is the only tractate in Seder Zeraim to have Gemara—rabbinical analysis of and commentary on the Mishnah—in the Babylonian Talmud.
+There are, however, tractates in the Jerusalem Talmud for all of Seder Zeraim.
 There is also a Tosefta for this tractate.

-The Jewish religious laws detailed in this tractate have shaped the liturgies of all the Jewish communities since the later Talmudic period and continue to be observed by traditional Jewish communities until the present, with only minor variations, as expounded upon by subsequent Jewish legal codes.
+The Halakha detailed in this tractate has shaped the liturgies of all the Jewish communities since the era of the Amoraim, and it continues to be observed by traditional Jewish communities with only minor variations, as expounded upon by subsequent halakhic codes.

 Subject matter

-The Mishna of this tractate deals with aspects of the daily prayer services, primarily the laws about formal prayers and blessings, and only infrequently or incidentally with the content, theology, or rationales for these prayers.
+The Mishnah of this tractate deals with aspects of the daily Jewish prayer services, primarily the laws about formal prayers and blessings, and only infrequently or incidentally with the content, theology, or rationales for said prayers.
 These aspects are discussed more at length in the Tosefta, Gemara, and passages in the Midrash.
-Although the Talmud identifies some biblical basis for the topics dealt with in the tractate, the Mishnah organizes the material according to topics, with only occasional references to biblical sources.
+Although the Talmud identifies varying degrees of direct Hebrew Biblical basis for the topics discussed in the tractate, the Mishnah organizes the material by topic, with occasional direct references to biblical sources.

-The laws regarding three liturgical categories addressed in this tractate are as follows: